 Vendor Management: Are You Doing It Right?

-These tools help your company identify, recruit, onboard, and manage vendors from a strategic viewpoint to ensure there are no disruptions in your supply chains that could threaten your business continuity or have a negative impact on financial performance.
+These tools help your company identify, recruit, onboard, and manage vendors from a strategic viewpoint to ensure there are no disruptions in your supply chains that could threaten your business continuity or hurt financial performance.
 Let’s look at some of the tools available to you.

 Vendor Management Tools